The 7 Maxims of Agency

 If it’s not a “hell yes,” it’s a “hell no”

-This is a powerful filter for your time and energy.
-It forces you to move beyond lukewarm commitments and save your best efforts for the people, projects, and opportunities that truly align with your purpose.
-It is the first line of defense against a life of distraction.
+A powerful filter for your time and energy.
+It forces you to move past lukewarm commitments and save your best effort for the people, projects, and opportunities that actually align with your purpose.
+Every weak yes is a no to something that matters more.

 Doing some is better than doing nothing

 Perfection is the enemy of progress.
-This maxim is the antidote to the all-or-nothing mindset that so often leads to inaction.
-A 10-minute walk is infinitely better than no walk at all.
-One healthy meal is better than none.
-Small, consistent actions are the bedrock of lasting habits.
+A 10-minute walk beats no walk.
+One healthy meal beats none.
+Small, consistent actions are the bedrock of lasting habits, and the antidote to the all-or-nothing thinking that leads to inaction.

 Listen to your body

-Your body is constantly providing you with data.
-It communicates fatigue, stress, strength, and pain.
-Learning to listen to and interpret these signals—distinguishing between the discomfort of growth and the warning signs of injury—is a critical skill for sustainable health.
+Your body is constantly providing data.
+Fatigue, stress, strength, pain.
+Learning to interpret those signals accurately, and distinguishing between the discomfort of growth and the warning signs of injury, is a critical skill for sustainable health.

 Perspective is everything

-Our circumstances are objective, but our experience of them is subjective.
-The ability to zoom out, reframe a challenge, and appreciate the passage of time is a superpower.
-Cultivating perspective allows you to prioritize what truly matters and let go of what does not.
+Circumstances are objective.
+Your experience of them is subjective.
+The ability to zoom out, reframe a challenge, and appreciate the larger arc of your life is a superpower.
+Cultivate it and you stop losing time to things that don't actually matter.

 Embrace being uncomfortable